What To Do With The Data?

 As with all schools, we see where our school needs to improve, overall.
 The real question though, as the school year progresses, will be: Where do my individual students need to improve in reading?

-Martha Michael, president of EDIT, and Daddy Swope, vice president, have graciously provided Oklahoma school districts with Intervention Charts that teachers can use to track which students need to work on specific standards.
+Martha Michael, president of EDIT, and Danny Swope, vice president, have graciously provided Oklahoma school districts with Intervention Charts that teachers can use to track which students need to work on specific standards.

 (STAR reading tests will print reports for you with similar groupings, but if you don't have that program, this will help you organize your groups.)